Taking udders out of the hands of dairy farmers seems a bit odd. But robotic milking systems, no longer an anomaly, do just that.

 Robots are located throughout the Northeast on dairy farms of all sizes.
 As the technology becomes more commonplace, the early innovators are being joined by those who now feel that robotic milking can help to change, for the better, their prospects of remaining successful as dairy farmers.

 According to Mat Haan, Penn State Extension agent and dairy educator in Berks County, Pennsylvania, the state had 40 farms using robotic milking systems in 2015.
-Haan presented “A Survey of Robotic Milking Systems in PA” at the 2015 Penn State Dairy Nutrition Conference (see resource at end of article).
+Haan presented “A Survey of Robotic Milking Systems in PA” at the 2015 Penn State Dairy Nutrition Conference (see resource at end of the article).
 “The robots give us more time to be with the cows as a whole, not only udders,” said Karen Hooper, who farms with her husband, Mike, at River Ridge Dairy just outside of Syracuse, New York.
 Having the robots do the milking “shifts our ability to do other things, and you don’t have to have those employees.”

 How robots ease the load